Last-Vega/swiftMemoApp/README.md

 Memolution helps you take notes because
 - when you start this app, keyboad always appears.
 - voice input eliminates the need for annoying keyboarding and you can make the same label notes at high speed.
-- add label if necessary
+- you can add label if necessary
 - push notification always reminds you of what you have to do or you don't want to miss.

 ## Demo